GURS FELLOWSHIP & MATCH

 5. Demonstration of academic productivity of fellow: There should be at least one publication or national/international meeting abstract by the fellow over the prior year (AUA, AUA Section, SIU, EAU).
 Book chapters and review articles do not count; this must be original research.
 Because fellows may not have their manuscripts accepted until after they complete the fellowship it is acceptable to submit presentations or abstracts in which the previous year’s fellow participated (i.e. in the Fall submit published manuscripts or presented abstracts where the publication/presentation date is between July 1 and June 30 of the previous one or two academic years.
 Do not include earlier fellows or publication/presentation dates outside the prior year).
 To avoid confusion about dates of presentation and authors involved, please include a copy of the manuscript proof or notice of abstract acceptance or meeting program.

-* The institution, not the PD, will hold the fellowship verification.
+6. There will be a probationary period of 1 year for programs that do not meet criteria.
+Allowances will be made for fellow or PD pregnancy or illness or military requirements.* The institution, not the PD, will hold the fellowship verification.
 If a PD moves institutions then he/she will have to apply for a new program.
 Exceptions may be made.
 The concern is that volume will drop with a move.
 The institution will have to demonstrate it has a new PD that meets the above criteria if it wishes to continue the program.

 Participating Institutions